Educational Objectives (PGY 4-5)

-- To develop through observation and practical experience professional tactics for effective, honest discussion with parents and patients with respect to challenging issues including delivery of grave diagnoses, withdrawal of care and disclosure of medical error.
+- Develop through observation and practical experience professional tactics for effective, honest discussion with patients and families with respect to challenging issues including delivery of grave diagnoses and disclosure of medical error.

 - Exhibit appropriate professional behaviors in practice, including honesty, integrity, commitment, compassion, timeliness, respect and altruism